 This Disney packing list has everything you need for a trip to any of the Disney Parks this year!
 Whether you need help packing for the plane, the parks, or playing at your resort – this list has it all!

 I am a huge fan of Disney.
 I’ve had either a Disney World or a Disneyland annual pass (or both) for the past few years even though we don’t actually live anywhere near either because we love it so much.

 It sounds so cliche to say but being in a Disney theme park is really my happy place.
 A place I’m missing so much right now.

-This list is all updated to include things you’ll need for right now in 2020.
+This list is all updated to include things you’ll need for right now in 2021 (whether you’re vaccinated or not).
 I’ll continue updating it as we learn more, more things open, etc.